YouunFruit/GaiasCycle/docs/deployment/docker-setup.md

 # Docker Setup
+## MYSQL

-this project requires a mysql database to run, you can set one up by running the following commands on a terminal
+This project requires a mysql database to run, you can set one up by running the following commands on a terminal

 - get the mysql image from the repository